 Anyone having Intermediate or Higher Secondary or Proficiency Certificate Level or equivalent as recognized by Pokhara University can apply for admission to the Bachelor of Business Administration program.
-Admission to the program is based on the academic promise of applicants as indicated by their academic records, statement of objectives, recommendations, scores on entrance test and performance in the personal interview.
+Admission to the program is based on the academic promise of applicants as indicated by their academic records, statement of objectives, recommendations, scores on entrance tests and performance in the personal interview.

 The admission process at the college involves:

 Submission of the complete application form, two letters of recommendations and transcripts of all previous degrees (SLC onwards) along with payment of the admission test fee within the date specified.
-The candidates, who are given provisional admission under special condition, are required to submit all necessary documents within a month of the beginning of regular classes.
+The candidates, who are given provisional admission under special conditions, are required to submit all necessary documents within a month of the beginning of regular classes.
 Otherwise, the admission will be cancelled

 Taking Admission Test Administered by the College.
 Applicants are tested for their aptitude to study management through a written Admission Test administered by the University/College.
 The test is designed to assess the applicants’ ability in verbal and quantitative reasoning and proficiency in the English language.

 Personal Interview.
-After the applicants are shortlisted based on their score in the admission test and previous academic achievements, they are required to appear for a personal interview.
+After the applicants are shortlisted based on their score on the admission test and previous academic achievements, they are required to appear for a personal interview.

 The fees charged by the College are subject to change without prior notification